Blockade of the Gaza Strip: Limitation system

 In September 2007, the Israeli cabinet voted to tighten the restrictions on the Gaza strip.
 The cabinet decision stated, "the movement of goods into the Gaza Strip will be restricted; the supply of gas and electricity will be reduced; and restrictions will be imposed on the movement of people from the Strip and to it."

 In January 2010, the Israeli group Gisha took Israeli authorities to court, forcing them to reveal which goods were permitted and which goods were not.
 The Israeli government replied that canned fruit, fruit juices and chocolate are blocked, while at the same time canned meat, canned tuna, mineral water, sesame paste, tea and coffee are allowed into the Gaza Strip.
 Banned items also included coriander, shampoo and shoes.

 In October 2010, papers were released which revealed a system to maintain the minimum level of basic goods entering the Strip.
 It contained upper and lower warning lines, identifying surpluses and shortages of listed products in Gaza.

 In October 2012, an Israeli court forced Israel's Coordinator of Government Activities in the Territories (COGAT) to release a document that detailed "red lines" for "food consumption in the Gaza strip" during the 2007 blockade.
 According to the COGAT, the document was a rough draft, and never actually implemented.
 He want on further to say that there was never even any discussion after the document had been drafted.
 The document calculates the minimum number of calories necessary to keep Gazans from malnutrition and avoid a humanitarian crisis.
 This number was converted to a number of daily truckloads, the number being decreased to account for food produced in Gaza, and further on the basis of "culture and experience" of the Gazans.
 This reduction, if implemented, would have resulted in an increase in sugar and a decrease in fruits, vegetables, milk, and meat.
 Gisha, an Israeli human-rights group, said that in fact the number of truckloads allowed into Gaza was less than stipulated in the calculation.
 The UN said that if the policy was intended to cap food imports, it would go against humanitarian principles.
 The body responsible for the calculation said its intent was to ensure no shortages occur, not to cap food imports.
 Israeli officials now acknowledge the restrictions were partly meant to pressure Hamas by making the lives of Gazans difficult.

 Israel limits the amount of load the trucks may carry, ostensibly for security reasons.
 In the past, the total height of goods stacked on trucks was not allowed to exceed 1.2 meters.
-The Israeli authorities did, however, not explain why they did not use to its full potential the scanner, donated by the Dutch government and calibrated according to the military's specifications, which can scan at a height of 2 meters.
+The Israeli authorities did not explain why they did not use to its full potential the scanner, donated by the Dutch government and calibrated according to the military's specifications, which can scan at a height of 2 meters.
 In February 2016, the allowed height was increased to 1.5 meters.